PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 tests.
 The exactly 128-ID/128-owner store is unchanged, while the characterized unconsumed lowerer-result inventory decreases from 56 to 55.

+The next characterization selects terminal Clamp/unary/ReLU followed by SiNet terminal-layout recovery.
+The existing SiNet context embeds the same shared pass context used by the Clamp child and retains the exact pre-add/resize callback.
+The new owner must preserve both calls, their order, the embedded context and callback, and both complete raw results.
+The terminal layout conditional remains the predecessor and the phase-recorded SiNet hard-swish/SE cleanup remains the successor.
+Production is unchanged pending one straight-line owner, and both lowerer wrappers remain compatibility routes.

+Focused and affected sequential characterization report `1 passed, 1 xfailed` and `462 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.
+Production behavior, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase store remain unchanged.

 The next characterization selects the terminal layout/shape tail immediately after the activation bridge: absolute pre-ConCat cleanup, late Shape-extract, the prune-aware late layout/Mean/SPP/Gather/constant-fold/Cast summary, and